-- All material findings will be communicated to the relevant Directorate management and, once agreed, a final report will be provided to the Chief Officer and, where appropriate, the Chief Finance Officer.
+- 4.8 All material findings will be communicated to the relevant Directorate management and, once agreed, a final report will be provided to the Chief Officer and, where appropriate, the Chief Finance Officer.
 Management is expected to implement all agreed audit recommendations within a reasonable timeframe and should put in place arrangements to monitor progress of implementation.
 Internal Audit will undertake appropriate follow up work in this regard.
-Management is expected to implement all agreed audit recommendations within a reasonable time frame and should put in place arrangements to monitor progress of implementation. - 4.9 The Head of Internal Audit, in consultation with the Chief Finance Officer, shall: - 4.9.1 provide an annual opinion to the Audit Committee on the adequacy of the Council's overall internal control arrangements; - 4.9.2 report material failures of financial control to the Chief Finance Officer, the Chair of the Audit Committee and the appropriate Cabinet Member Portfolio Holder and Chief Officer; and - 4.9.3 where evidence of fraud, misappropriation or theft is discovered, decide, after consultation with the Chief Finance officer and relevant Chief Officer(s), whether to refer the matter to the Police in accordance with the Council's Anti-Fraud, Bribery and Corruption Policy/Strategy - 4.10 Each Chief Officer shall: - 4.10.1 respond without undue delay to any enquiries or recommendations made by the Head of Internal Audit. - 4.10.2 inform the Head of Internal Audit as soon as possible of failures of financial control, including matters which involve, or may involve, financial irregularity. - 4.11 The Head of Internal Audit and each Chief Officer jointly shall investigate failures of financial control, including matters which involve, or may involve, financial irregularity in accordance with the Council's Anti-Fraud, Bribery and Corruption Policy/Strategy. - 4.12 If serious irregularity is confirmed the matter shall be reported to the Chief Executive, Chief Finance Officer and/or Chief Legal and Monitoring Officer (as appropriate), the appropriate Chief Officer and, where staff are involved, the Director of Enabler Services and the Assistant Director of HR/OD.
+Management is expected to implement all agreed audit recommendations within a reasonable time frame and should put in place arrangements to monitor progress of implement is expected to implement all agreed audit recommendations within a reasonable time frame and should put in place arrangements to monitor progress of implementation. - 4.9 The Head of Internal Audit, in consultation with the Chief Finance Officer, shall: - 4.9.1 provide an annual opinion to the Audit Committee on the adequacy of the Council's overall internal control arrangements; - 4.9.2 report material failures of financial control to the Chief Finance Officer, the Chair of the Audit Committee and the appropriate Cabinet Member Portfolio Holder and Chief Officer; and - 4.9.3 where evidence of fraud, misappropriation or theft is discovered, decide, after consultation with the Chief Finance officer and relevant Chief Officer(s), whether to refer the matter to the Police in accordance with the Council's Anti-Fraud, Bribery and Corruption Policy/Strategy - 4.10 Each Chief Officer shall: - 4.10.1 respond without undue delay to any enquiries or recommendations made by the Head of Internal Audit. - 4.10.2 inform the Head of Internal Audit as soon as possible of failures of financial control, including matters which involve, or may involve, financial irregularity.

+- 4.11 The Head of Internal Audit and each Chief Officer jointly shall investigate failures of financial control, including matters which involve, or may involve, financial irregularity in accordance with the Council's Anti-Fraud, Bribery and Corruption Policy/Strategy. - 4.12 If serious irregularity is confirmed the matter shall be reported to the Chief Executive, Chief Finance Officer and/or Chief Legal and Monitoring Officer (as appropriate), the appropriate Chief Officer and, where staff are involved, the Director of Enabler Services and the Assistant Director of HR/OD.